nullivex/mongoose-list/README.md

 ## Changelog

+### 0.2.1
+* Fixed issue with plugin crashing with out of range start and limit values.

 ### 0.2.0
 * Added custom `find` object support that can be a direct mongoose query object rather than having one built automatically.